 Some signs of abuse or neglect are obvious, like bruising or unexplained injuries.
-However, many of the effects of elder neglect are not immediately noticeable.
-If you are concerned that your loved one is not getting the care he or she needs, look for the following signs:
+However, many effects of elder neglect are not as apparent.
+If you are concerned about a loved one’s care, look for the following signs:

-- Unsanitary living conditions: unchanged bed linens, odd smells or uncleanliness in living areas
+- Unsanitary living conditions: unchanged bed linens, bad smells or unclean living areas

 - Poor personal grooming: unchanged bandages, unchanged or soiled clothing